djordjemila/djordjemila.github.io/_sections/about-me.md

 or Ђорђе Миладиновић if you fancy [cyrillic letters](https://en.wikipedia.org/wiki/Serbian_Cyrillic_alphabet).
 If you can pronounce [Django](https://www.imdb.com/title/tt1853728/) or [Djokovic](https://novakdjokovic.com/en/) then you can also pronounce Djordje.
 <br><br>

-You can also find me on Google Scholar / [GitHub](https://github.com/djordjemila/) / [LinkedIn](https://www.linkedin.com/in/djordjemila/) / [Twitter](https://twitter.com/djordjemila), email me or browse my CV.
+Find me also on Google Scholar / [GitHub](https://github.com/djordjemila/) / [LinkedIn](https://www.linkedin.com/in/djordjemila/) / [Twitter](https://twitter.com/djordjemila), email me or browse my CV.